renesas/ra-fsp-examples/example_projects/ek_ra8m2/wifi_on_chip_http_client/wifi_on_chip_http_client_ek_ra8m2_ep/readme.txt

 		2) Connect the USB Debug port on the RA board to the PC using a Type-C USB cable.

 Note:
-1) The segger RTT block address may be needed to download and observe EP operation using a hex file with RTT Viewer.
+1) Segger RTT block address may be needed to download and observe EP operation using a hex file with RTT Viewer.
    RTT Block address for hex file committed in repository are as follows:
    a. e2studio: 0x22000490
    b.
 Keil:	Not Available